New York University College of Dentistry

 PROGRAM STRENGTHS

-The program provides an unparalleled and wide range of clinical experiences unique to our institution based on a diverse patient population, a robust didactic program, and expert clinical faculty.
-The educational foundation is enhanced with a variety of research.
+The program offers an unparalleled and extensive range of clinical experiences distinctive to our institution, shaped by a diverse patient population, a robust didactic curriculum, and exceptional clinical faculty.
+Additionally, the educational foundation is enriched with various research opportunities.

-- The program’s clinical experiences are derived from a large active patient volume with over 10,000 patient visits (to the program).
-Additionally, NYU Dentistry boasts over 300,000 patient visits to the college annually, providing constant referrals to the postgraduate programs.
-As a result, our program offers unmatched interdisciplinary care opportunities.
+- The program’s clinical experiences stem from a significant patient volume, with over 10,000 patient visits attributed to the program.
+Furthermore, NYU Dentistry boasts over 300,000 patient visits to the college annually, providing a consistent influx of referrals to the postgraduate programs.
+Consequently, our program presents unparalleled interdisciplinary care opportunities.

-- A multifaceted and diverse faculty that includes full- and part-time practitioners with world-renowned reputations.
-The program is proud to have the highest number of board-certified prosthodontists.
-Many faculty members have dual or triple specialties ranging from maxillofacial prosthetics to implant surgery.
+- The program is supported by a diverse and multifaceted faculty composed of full-time and part-time practitioners with globally recognized reputations.
+The program proudly hosts the largest number of board-certified prosthodontists, many of whom possess dual or triple specialties, ranging from maxillofacial prosthetics to implant surgery.

-- Implant surgical education in the program has the most extended history among U.S. dental schools.
-The surgical curriculum fulfills all aspects of the Commission on Dental Accreditation (CODA) requirements for surgical instructions in delivering simple and complex implant restorations/prostheses.
-The surgical training is provided by prosthodontists with formal surgical training, oral maxillofacial surgeons, and/or periodontists.
+- The implant surgical education offered by the program has the longest history among U.S. dental schools.
+The surgical curriculum fulfills all aspects of the Commission on Dental Accreditation (CODA) requirements for surgical instruction in performing both simple and complex implant restorations and prostheses.
+This surgical training is delivered by prosthodontists with formal surgical training, oral maxillofacial surgeons, and/or periodontists.

-- Master dental technician faculty works side-by-side with the postgraduate students.
-Students learn about technical aspects of prosthodontics directly from master technicians in clinic and laboratory settings.
+- Master dental technician faculty work closely with postgraduate students, enabling them to learn the technical aspects of prosthodontics directly from master technicians in both clinical and laboratory settings environments.

 - The prosthodontic program at New York University College of Dentistry is integrated with the Oral Health Center for People with Disabilities.
-The Oral Health Center is located in the same building as the program, and our students rotate through the center and work with faculty in a one-to-one setting, providing in-depth clinical education in managing patients with special needs.
+Situated in the same building as the program, our students rotate through the center, working with faculty in a one-on-one setting that provides comprehensive clinical education in managing patients with special needs.

-- We hold a strong relationship with all other dental specialties within the institution.
-Our postgraduate students have unique opportunities to develop in-depth knowledge and delivery of coordinated prosthodontic care, including complex congenital dental syndromes, post-cancer treatments, post-trauma prosthodontics care, and interceptive prosthodontics with orthodontics.
-All specialty postgraduate students regularly attend multidisciplinary seminars.
+- The program fosters a strong relationship with all other dental specialties within the institution.
+Our postgraduate students have unique opportunities to develop comprehensive knowledge and delivery of coordinated interdisciplinary prosthodontic care, including managing complex congenital dental syndromes, post-cancer treatments, post-trauma prosthodontic care, and interceptive prosthodontics in collaboration with orthodontics.
+Additionally, all specialty postgraduate students regularly participate in multidisciplinary seminars.

 DIDACTIC PROGRAM

-Approximately twenty-five percent of the overall program time is dedicated to didactic components.
-Emphasis is placed on gaining critical and analytical decision-making skills utilizing existing and new evidence in dentistry.
-The program’s curriculum contents and delivery of educational content are evaluated continuously to implement new and relevant information in the most accessible manner for students.
+Approximately twenty-five percent of the overall program time is allocated to didactic components.
+Emphasis is placed on developing critical and analytical decision-making skills by utilizing both existing and new evidence in dentistry.
+The program’s curriculum and the delivery of educational content are continually evaluated to incorporate new and relevant information in the most accessible way for students.

-The curriculum contents are divided into core courses: Advanced Education in Core Sciences, Applied Sciences, Clinical Applications in Wound Healing, Current Concepts in Implant Dentistry and Bone Regeneration, Multidisciplinary Seminars, and Growth & Development.
+The curriculum is primarily divided into core courses, which include Advanced Education in Core Sciences, Applied Sciences, Clinical Applications in Wound Healing, Current Concepts in Implant Dentistry and Bone Regeneration, Multidisciplinary Seminars, and Growth & Development, among others.
+Specialty-specific course modules in Prosthodontics, Implant Dentistry, and Digital Dentistry are designed to facilitate in-depth discussions on traditional practices as well as the most innovative clinical approaches practices.

 CLINICAL PROGRAM

-Clinical training comprises sixty percent of program time.
-The patient population in the Prosthodontics clinic is extensive and diverse.
-Students function as members of a multi-specialty, interdisciplinary team.
+Clinical training constitutes sixty percent of the program's duration.
+The patient population in the Prosthodontics clinic is vast and diverse.
+Students operate as members of a multispecialty, interdisciplinary team.
 They become proficient in diagnosing, treating, and maintaining various prosthodontic needs for patients.
-Committed to excellence, prosthesis fabrication is performed in high-quality laboratories.
-The program boasts thirty-five trained, full- and part-time prosthodontists as clinical faculty members, plus numerous prominent scholars as visiting lecturers.
-Approximately thirty percent of these faculty members are board-certified prosthodontists.
+Committed to excellence, prosthesis fabrication takes place in high-quality laboratories.
+The program features a large number of trained full-time and part-time prosthodontists as clinical faculty and numerous reputable scholars.
+Approximately thirty percent of these faculty members are Board Certified Prosthodontists.
+The student-to-faculty ratio of about 5:1 enhances the residents' clinical experience experiences.

 An exceptional student-to-faculty ratio averaging 5:1 enhances the residents' clinical experiences.